Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Numerical Solution of Transport Equations

 \subsection{Initial Conditions}

 Numerical integration of the transport equations requires initial conditions for each of the bi-tensors involved.
 These initial conditions are readily obtained by considering the covariant series expansions of $V_0$, $\Delta^{1/2}$, $\xi^{a'}_{\phantom{a'} b'}$, $\eta^{a}_{\phantom{a} b'}$ and $g^{\phantom{a} b'}_{a}$ and their covariant derivatives at $x'$.
-Initial conditions for all bi-tensors used for calculating $V_0$ are given in Table \ref{table:init}, where we list the transport equation for the bi-tensor, the bi-tensor itself and its initial value.
+Initial conditions for all bi-tensors used for calculating $V_0$ are given in Table~\ref{table:init}, where we list the transport equation for the bi-tensor, the bi-tensor itself and its initial value.

 Additionally, as is indicated in Eq.~\eqref{eq:numeric-transport}, many of the transport equations will contain terms involving $(s')^{-1}$.
 These terms must obviously be treated with care in any numerical implementation.
-Without loss of generality, we set $s=0$.
-Then, for the initial time step ($s'=s$), we require analytic expressions for
+Then, for the initial time step ($s'=0$), we require analytic expressions for

-which are then be used to numerically compute an accurate initial value for the derivative.
+which may then be used to numerically compute an accurate initial value for the derivative.
 This limit can be computed from the first order term in the covariant series of $A^{\alpha' \ldots}_{\phantom{\alpha'} b' \ldots}$, which is found most easily by considering the covariant series of its constituent bi-tensors.
-For this reason, we list in Table~\ref{table:init} the limit as $s'\to 0$ of all required bi-tensors multiplied by $(s')^{-1}$.
-In Table \ref{table:init-transport} we list the terms $(s')^{-1} A^{\alpha' \ldots}_{\phantom{\alpha'} b' \ldots}$ for each transport equation involving $(s')^{-1}$, along with their limit as $s\to 0$.
+For this reason, we also list in Table~\ref{table:init} the limit as $s'\to 0$ of all required constituent bi-tensors multiplied by $(s')^{-1}$.
+In Table~\ref{table:init-transport} we list the terms $(s')^{-1} A^{\alpha' \ldots}_{\phantom{\alpha'} b' \ldots}$ for each transport equation involving $(s')^{-1}$, along with their limit as $s'\to 0$.